United Methodist Church is expected to split over gay marriage, fracturing the nation’s third-largest denomination

 They said the agreement was brokered by Kenneth Feinberg, the mediation expert who handled the compensation fund for victims of the 9/11 terrorist attacks, among other major negotiations.

-The agreement pledges $25 million to the new “traditionalist” denomination, which will break away from the United Methodist Church, a group that is likely to include most of the church’s congregations in Africa, as well as some in the United States.
-In exchange, Friday’s announcement said, the new denomination would drop any claim to United Methodist assets, such as church buildings.
+The agreement pledges $25 million to the new “traditionalist” denomination, which will break away from the United Methodist Church.
+In exchange, Friday’s announcement said, the new denomination would drop any claim to United Methodist assets, such as church-owned agencies.

 Reeling from contentious LGBT vote, some Methodists pledge to stay and fight while others mull leaving